vim-advent-calendar/ideas/tejr-from-vimrc-to-vim.md

 is loaded.

 Let's start by looking at the structure of the runtime files that come with Vim itself.
-You can find the location of this directory in the `$VIMRUNTIME`
+You can find the path for this directory in the `$VIMRUNTIME` variable:
-variable:

     :echo $VIMRUNTIME

 If you're using the version of Vim that was packaged with your operating system, it will very likely be something like `/usr/share/vim/vim80`.

 Let's take a look at the contents of that directory:

     $ ls /usr/share/vim/vim80
     autoload/     bugreport.vim      colors/             compiler/